 By optimizing your investments, whether through sound diversification of your portfolio or the use of an effective tax strategy, you will get the most out of your wealth and ensure your heirs' financial security.

 The essential tool to achieve your financial goals is the financial plan.
-With the help of your advisor, you can set it up and establish strategies for effective estate planning, which seeks to minimize the tax payable on an estate and maximize the amount that will be passed on to the next generation
+With the help of your advisor, you can set it up and establish strategies for effective estate planning - This link will open in a new window., which seeks to minimize the tax payable on an estate and maximize the amount that will be passed on to the next generation